aholyoke/mountebank-python/README.md

 # Mountebank-Python
-Simple bindings to make [Mountebank](http://www.mbtest.org) easier to use from Python Mountebank is a tool which makes it easier to write tests for [Microservice](http://martinfowler.com/articles/microservices.html) architectures by spawning processes which imitate servers locally.
+Simple bindings to make [Mountebank](http://www.mbtest.org) easier to use from Python

+Mountebank is a tool which makes it easier to write tests for [Microservice](http://martinfowler.com/articles/microservices.html) architectures by spawning processes which imitate servers (ie. listening to ports locally and responding to HTTP requests).

 ## Installation
 `npm install -g mountebank --production`